StumbleUpon is a two tier discovery engine that collates web addresses.

 displayed and want to publicly recommend it on your profile.
 Also hit this to recommend your own

 content.
+This is counted as one Stumble.
 If it is the first time a web

 page has been Stumbled then you will need to complete a short form detailing